cseluzha/practiceReact/README.md

 # Getting Started with Create React App with Typescript

-`npx create-react-app my-app --template react-native-template-typescript`
+`npx create-react-app my-app --template typescript`

 ## Learn More